ewine-project/Network-Access-Smart-Detection-And-QoE-based-selection-NASDAQ-/README.md

 performance to the one with lowest performance, assigning a score in the 0 – 100 range, obtained as a linear combination of the measured KPIs.

+## Source code
+The source code of the application can be downloaded at https://www.dropbox.com/s/r2m9fx4ijhiie8k/BestNetworkSelector.zip?dl=0
+Please cite ouor below-listed papers if you used the source code and the related information.

+[1] S. Boldrini, S. Benco, S. Annese, A. Ghettino and M.-G. Di Benedetto, “Bluetooth automatic network recognition – the AIR-AWARE approach”, International Journal of Autonomous and Adaptive Communications Systems, Vol. 7, n.
+4, pp. 378-392, 2014.

+[2] S. Boldrini, M.-G. Di Benedetto, A. Tosti and J. Fiorina, “Automatic best wireless network selection based on Key Performance Indicators”, In: M.-G. Di Benedetto, A.F.
+Cattoni, J. Fiorina, F. Bader, L. De Nardis, Cognitive radio and Networking for Heterogeneous Wireless Networks, Springer, ISBN: 978-3-319-01717-4, 2015.

+# Contact
+adnan.shahid@ugent.be